Hi! I am Quanzhi (Ch’üan Chih).

-I am an astronomer at the University of Maryland.
-Currently I am also a long-term visitor at Boston University.
+I am a research faculty at the Department of Astronomy of University of Maryland.
+Currently I live in the Boston area and am also a long-term visitor at the Center for Space Physics of Boston University.

 I am primarily interested in the small bodies of the Solar System – asteroids, comets, and meteoroids.
 These objects are pristine remnants from the early times of Solar System and can help us understand planetary formation, migration, and evolution.
 Studying these objects can also helps us understand the origins of life on Earth as well as the threat they might pose to Earth.
 Additionally, they offer a window into the broader context of planetary systems beyond our own.

 I use a wide range of techniques to study these objects, from ground-based and space-based telescopes in ultraviolet, optical, infrared, and radio wavelengths, to wide-field cameras and radars that capture the light and debris of meteors, and to large-scale numerical simulations running on supercomputers.
-I am also a member of the NASA Planetary Data System Small Bodies Node.
+Most recently, I have been working on the data obtained by the Zwicky Transient Facility to study asteroids and comets in our cosmic neighborhood.
+I am also a member of the NASA Planetary Data System Small Bodies Node, helping on archiving and curating the data obtained by various near-Earth object surveys as well as the Minor Planet Center.

 I was captivated by the stars when I was a child.
 I still enjoy going out for (non-work-related) stargazing every once in a while.
 Besides stars, I also have a passion for music.
 I have played violin, viola and cello in various orchestras and string ensembles as I move from China to Canada and then the US.
 Most recently, I played viola and cello in Caltech’s wonderful Chamber Music program.